gramaziokohler/aixd_ara/docs/installation.rst

     pip install aixd_ara

-And then install the plugin in Rhino/Grasshopper using the following command:
+And then install the plugin in Rhino/Grasshopper using the following command, specifying your Rhino version (e.g., 7.0, 8.0) as needed:

 .. code-block:: bash

-    python -m compas_rhino.install -v 7.0
+    python -m aixd_ara.rhino_install -v 7.0

 Installation using conda